 Implant alternatives to medications

-The WATCHMAN is approved by the U.S. Food and Drug Administration (FDA) for people who have AFib that doesn’t involve a heart valve, referred to as nonvalvular AFib.
+The Watchman is approved by the U.S. Food and Drug Administration (FDA) for people who have AFib that doesn’t involve a heart valve (nonvalvular AFib).
 It’s shaped like a tiny parachute and is self-expanding.
-Once in place, tissue will grow over the WATCHMAN in around 45 days to block off the LAA.
+Once in place, tissue will grow over the Watchman in around 45 days to block off the LAA.

 To be eligible to have this device implanted, you should be able to tolerate blood thinners.
 You can’t have an existing blood clot in your heart or an allergy to nickel, titanium, or any other material in the device.

 The Watchman is inserted during an outpatient procedure through a catheter in your groin that is then fed up into your heart.

 Like the Watchman, the Lariat is an implant device that helps prevent blood clots from forming in your LAA.
 The Lariat ties off the LAA using sutures.
 Eventually, it turns into scar tissue so blood is unable to enter, collect, and clot.

 The procedure is also performed using catheters.
 The Lariat is made up of a soft plastic catheter tube.
 The tube has magnets as well as a lasso- or noose-shaped end.
 This is the suture that will eventually tie off your LAA.
 Only small punctures are needed to place this device versus a large incision.